jianshu93/parahmm/docs/index.md

 2. Matrices layouts have to be carefully chosen to avoid scatter and gather in the SIMD instructions.
 3. Three algorithms have different data access patterns, algorithms need to consider data locality.

+## Approach
+As previously discussed, the data dependency is in

 ## Partial Results
 All experiments are conducted on the Hidden Markov Model with 1024 hidden states and 32 observations.
 The observation sequence length is 1000.